arex1337/urlparams/README.md

 Installation
 ---------------------
-Download the .js file in [the lib directory](https://github.com/arex1337/urlparams/tree/master/lib/) and put it in your page.
+Download the .js file in [the lib directory](https://github.com/arex1337/urlparams/tree/master/lib/) and put it in your page:
+<script type="text/javascript" src="jquery.urlparams-XXX.js"></script>
 You're ready to go.

 API